MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 The Power Automate Premium license is a user level license.
 All user level licenses (Power Automate Premium, Microsoft 365, Dynamics 365) are tenant level licenses.
 The user can use the flow in all environments without having to buy a separate license.

-### Can Power Automate Hosted RPA add-on be used as a Power Automate Unattended RPA add-on?
+### Can a Power Automate Hosted RPA add-on be used as a Power Automate Unattended RPA add-on?

 Yes, you can use the Power Automate Hosted RPA add-on capacity in two ways:
 - For hosted machines and hosted machine groups